 In a California divorce, the property is generally divided according to the principle of “community property.”
 This means that each spouse is entitled to one-half of the community property, which includes all property acquired during the marriage, except for gifts and inheritances.
 If the couple has children, the court may also consider factors such as child custody and support when dividing property.

 California is a community property state.
-In a divorce, the community property rules apply to the division of assets and debts between spouses. marital property is divided equally between spouses, and each spouse is responsible for their own separate property.
-Debts are also divided equally between spouses.
+There are nine community property states in the U.S.: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+In a divorce, the community property rules apply to the division of assets and debts between spouses.
+Marital property is divided equally between spouses and debts are also divided equally between spouses.

-Generally speaking, in a California divorce, all retirement accounts and assets are subject to division.
+Generally speaking, in a California divorce, all retirement accounts and assets are also subject to division.
 This includes 401(k)s and pensions.
-How these assets are divided will depend on a number of factors, including the length of the marriage, the age and health of the parties, and each party’s respective income and earning potential.
+How these assets are divided will depend on a number of factors, including the length of the marriage, and when contributions were made.
+A spouse is only entitled to assets acquired during the marriage.

 The process of dividing property in a California divorce is generally initiated when one spouse files a divorce petition with the court.
-If the couple has minor children, the spouse who files first must also file a declaration of disclosure, which includes information about each spouse’s assets and debts.
+If the couple has minor children, the spouse who files first must also file a declaration of disclosure, which includes financial information about the value of assets, income, and the amount of debt.

 Once the divorce petition is filed, the other spouse must be served with divorce papers.
-Once both spouses have received the papers, they have 30 days to file a response.
+Once the spouse have received the papers, they have 30 days to file a response.
 If no response is filed, the court will assume that the other spouse agrees to the terms of the divorce and will proceed accordingly.
-Most divorces though spouses do respond and division of assets and debts are worked out.
+Most spouses do respond and that spouse will then also disclose their financials so the division of community property is worked out.

 Whether you are considering divorce or have already filed for divorce, we can help.
 Contact the Law Offices of Bradley Bayan at (650) 364-3600 to schedule a free consultation.